Areas of Expertise

 Ph.D., American University, Washington D.C.

-Dr. Linda E. Thomas is Full Professor of Theology and Anthropology, and has taught at LSTC since 2000.
+Dr. Linda E. Thomas is full professor of theology and anthropology and director, Albert "Pete" Pero, Jr. and Cheryl Stewart Pero Center for Intersectionality Studies.
 She studies, researches, writes, speaks, and teaches about the intersection and mutual influence of theology and culture from a womanist perspective.

 Dr. Thomas has taught in the fields of theological anthropology, cultural studies, and ethics.
 She is particularly focused on the experience of African-American women, and is passionate about uncovering and exploring historical and contemporary experiences and ideologies that govern actions, policies, and norms surrounding race, class, and gender.
 She always incorporates multiple teaching and learning methods in the classroom; in addition to traditional sources, she regularly uses literature, music, and film to provide variety and relevance for her students.